Prepare for your upcoming adventure

 Pre-Departure Orientation:

 This site is meant to provide general information about obtaining passports and visas.
-The process can be time-consuming and at times frustrating, but holding valid documentation to travel is essential to proper legal status while participating in a study abroad program.
-Students are advised to contact the issuing agencies directly by phone or in-person to obtain the most current requirements, procedures, fees, and deadlines.
+The process can be time-consuming and, at times, frustrating, but holding valid documentation to travel is essential to proper legal status while participating in a study abroad program.
+Students are advised to contact the issuing agencies directly by phone or in person to obtain the most current requirements, procedures, fees, and deadlines.
 If you are confused about the visa process, please contact the Global Education Office for assistance.
 University of Lynchburg faculty and staff shall not be held responsible for outdated information.

 Students enrolled in a Lynchburg-sponsored study abroad, international service learning, or internship program will be covered by an insurance policy administered by (EIIA) for the period that they are participating in the program.
 This is basic health coverage.
 Additionally, it includes an emergency medical policy, medical evacuation and repatriation, and non-medical assistance service.
 More information concerning the insurance plan will be distributed with your orientation materials.
 Insurance cards and information regarding your plan will be sent via email before your program begins.
 Additional information and support services can be found on the EIIA web page.
 Canceling your current U.S. policy is not advised.
 Disruption of coverage could cause problems when reinstating.